toeverything/AFFiNE/README.md

 [AFFiNE Documentation](https://docs.affine.pro/affine/) - More detailed documentation on how to use and develop with AFFiNE

 [Our official communities](https://docs.affine.pro/affine/community-links/official-communities) - Join our friendly communities for more support and discussions

+## Contributing

+Calling all developers, testers, tech writers and more!
+Contributions of all types are more than welcome, you can read more in [docs/types-of-contributions.md](docs/types-of-contributions.md).
+If you are interested in contributing code, read our [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) and feel free to check out our GitHub issues to get stuck in to show us what you’re made of.

+For **bug reports**, **feature requests** and other **suggestions** you can also [create a new issue](https://github.com/toeverything/AFFiNE/issues/new/choose) and choose the most appropiate template for your feedback.

+For **translation** and **language support** you can visit our docs for the [internationalization guide].(https://docs.affine.pro/affine/internationalization/welcome)

+Looking for **others ways to contribute** and wondering where to start?
+Check out the [**AFFiNE Ambassador program**](https://docs.affine.pro/affine/affine-ambassadors/welcome), we work closely with passionate members of our community and provide them with a wide-range of support and resources.

+If you have questions, join us across various [**social platforms**](https://docs.affine.pro/affine/community-links/official-communities) where our friendly community can help provide the answers.

 ## Thanks